isw9/ApartmentList-Coding-Challenge-Solution/README.md

 <path to ApartmentList.java> java ApartmentList LISTY

 ```
 Note that this can find the social network size for words other than "LISTY".
 To do this, replace "LISTY" in the above code snippet with the word of your choosing.
-This can also ben ran through an IDE of your choice (such as Dr. Java)
+This can also ben ran through an IDE of your choice (such as Dr. Java).
+The dictionary.txt files have also been provided for convenience.